-Drinking water quality incidents and emergencies are managed through the SOP on Drinking Water Quality Incident Reporting and Response.
+Drinking water quality incidents and emergencies are managed through the Drinking Water Quality Incident Response Plan.

 Improvement Plan

 An improvement plan forms part of the DWMS and is available as a separate excel spreadsheet.

 Document Review

 The document is reviewed internally at least on an annual basis when the DWMS Annual Report is prepared, or earlier upon significant system change.